New: "My little ones were dying of hunger," Iraqi woman says

 Capturing the city in June 2014 was one of ISIS’ most strategic wins.
 The terror group also took control of more than 2.5 million people and subjected some to horrors such as public beheadings.

-By securing the city, Iraq would be able to address the humanitarian crisis there and ease the flow of refugees into neighboring countries
+By securing the city, Iraq would be able to address the humanitarian crisis there and ease the flow of refugees into neighboring countries and beyond.

 But defeating ISIS in Mosul is only half the battle; Baghdad must keep ISIS at bay, rebuild the city’s infrastructure and govern it effectively.